 When products with a low PED are taxed, the burden of paying the tax will usually fall on the consumer.
 The business knows that they can get away with passing on the tax to the consumer without too much loss in revenue.
-If the product had a high PED, it would be much more difficult to charge the tax to the consumer because businesses would suffer a much larger percentage decrease in sales as well as a significant decrease in revenue (and therefore profitability from the sale of this product).
+If the product had a high PED, it would be much more difficult to pass on the cost of the tax to the consumer because businesses would suffer a much larger percentage decrease in sales.

 In some cases, operating in a market where the product has a low PED can be detrimental.
 For example, primary producers are often faced with unpredictable weather patterns that can affect the supply of their products.
-If there was a good amount of rainfall and other favourable weather conditions, then farmers across the country could grow and offer for sale a large volume of produce.
+If there were favourable growing conditions, then farmers across the country could grow and offer for sale a large volume of produce.
 This would be represented by a shift of the supply curve to the right as shown in Figure 2.10.
 This might, however, lead to a decrease in total revenue.
 In order to sell the extra food, the farmers may have to accept the fall in market prices.
-The low PED means that if they lower the price, they may not see a significant boost to sales (because there is only so much food that people are willing and able to eat).
-They may be able to sell their products into world markets but if the whole world also has excess supply then their income is likely to fall.
-Figure 2.10 illustrates the minimal increase in demand caused by a small change in weather conditions (resulting in the shift in supply).
-Notice how much the price has to fall to clear the market - it clearly falls by a larger percentage than the growth in demand.
+The low PED means that if the farmers lower the price, they may not see a significant boost to sales (because there is only so much food that people are willing and able to eat).
+They may be able to sell their products into world markets, but if the whole world also has excess supply then farmers' incomes are likely to fall.
+Figure 2.10 illustrates the minimal increase in demand caused by a favourable change in weather conditions (resulting in the supply curve shifting to the right).
+Notice how significantly the price has to fall to clear the market - it clearly falls by a larger percentage than the growth in demand.

 This can have implications for the whole economy.
+If an

-If an economy exports a large volume of goods and services in the primary sector, for example, then the revenue from export sales can fluctuate significantly.
-In recent times, the prices of commodities such as iron ore and coal have trended downwards from their peak in 2011.
-For a company such as BHP Billiton, the fall in the price has had a detrimental impact on their profits.
-The fall in price has not been offset by a significant increase in demand (because demand for these products has a low PED).
+economy exports a large volume of goods and services in the primary sector, for example, then the revenue from export sales can fluctuate significantly.
+In recent times, the prices of commodities such as iron ore and coal have fluctuated from their peak in 2011.
+For a company such as BHP Billiton, the fall in the price has had a detrimental impact on its profits.
+The fall in price has not been offset by a significant increase in demand (because these commodities have a low PED).
 In 2016, BHP went from being one of Australia's most profitable companies to being a loss-making company.
 Given that the Australian economy relies heavily on the sale of primary products for export revenue, fluctuations in price can have significant implications for the growth in real net disposable income and for the tax revenue that the government collects.
-This will be discussed further in Chapter 4.
+This will be discussed further in Chapter 4..